Pioneer (Qld)

 Employment drivers in Pioneer are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Conversely, construction employed just 3.9% of local workers, below Rest of Qld's 10.1%.
-The area appeared to offer limited local employment opportunities, as indicated by Census working population vs resident population counts.
-Over the 12 months to September 2025, labour force levels decreased by 2.3%, and employment decreased by 2.2% in Pioneer, keeping the unemployment rate relatively stable.
-This contrasted with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov showed Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Pioneer.
-These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Pioneer's employment mix indicated local employment should increase by 5.3% over five years and 12.3% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not consider localised population projections.
+Conversely, construction employed only 3.9% of local workers, below Rest of Qld's 10.1%.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 2.4%, with employment decreasing by 2.3%, maintaining a relatively stable unemployment rate.
+This contrasted with Rest of Qld where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment increased by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 could provide further insight into potential future demand within Pioneer.
+These projections, covering five and ten-year periods, indicated national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Pioneer's employment mix suggested local employment should increase by 5.3% over five years and 12.3% over ten years.

 Frequently Asked Questions - Employment